Deleh/spiderss/README.md

 ## Acknowledgements

-Thanks to all the people, who created the nice libraries this project in based on.
+Thanks to all the people who created the nice software, this project in based on.
 And also thanks to Dieter Steffmann who created the Canterbury font, which is used for the logo.
 You can find it in the `fonts/` directory.